Albert Campbell Collegiate Institute: Campus

-Albert Campbell is built with 251,024 sq ft of space on 16 acres of land making it the second-largest High School in Scarborough (the largest is Cedarbrae Collegiate Institute).
-As an open-concept two-storey school, it features over 80 classrooms, ten science labs, three music rooms (with keyboard lab), black box drama room, four art rooms, two dark rooms (one for tech one for art), ten computer labs, six tech rooms (auto shop, construction, communication, computer, technological design and green industries), large forum, a cafetorium with the stage, four gymnasiums and an activity gym, with the larger one can be portioned into two gymnasiums, a 25m swimming pool, a weight room located above gym four, main and guidance offices located in the forum (guidance and main office are separated).
-The main Forum area is the focal point of the school, with over 80 flags of the world hanging from the ceiling rafters.
-The school has a 400m race track and football/soccer field, as well as baseball diamond, at the back and side of the school.
-The school is also equipped with 12 fire exits.
+Albert Campbell is 251,024 square feet in size, sitting on 16 acres of land, making it the second-largest High School in Scarborough (the largest is Cedarbrae Collegiate Institute).
+As an open-concept, two-story school, ACCI features over 80 classrooms; ten science labs; three music rooms (with keyboard lab); a black box drama room; four art rooms; two dark rooms (one for tech, one for art); ten computer labs; six tech rooms (auto shop, construction, communication, computer, technological design and green industries); a large forum; a cafetorium with a stage, four gymnasiums, and an activity gym (the larger of which can be portioned into two gymnasiums); a 25m swimming pool, a weight room located above gym four; main and guidance offices located in the forum (guidance and main office are separated).
+The main forum area is the focal point of the school, with over 80 world flags hanging from the ceiling rafters.
+The school has a 400m race track, a football/soccer field, and a baseball diamond outside.
+ACCI is also equipped with 12 fire exits.

 Albert Campbell features a swimming pool.